I get a lot of questions about how to choose fabric for a quilt.

 These fabrics are awesome and they make good quilt backs and doll clothes, but I rarely use them for appliqué, so I’m going to leave them out of this discussion.

 What I’m left with is lots and lots of fabulous monochrome fabric – which makes up the bulk of my stash.
 Within that group I have solids, batiks, and tone on tone prints (also called blenders).

 When I choose fabrics for a quilt I work with these categories.
 I often start by choosing a category for my background blocks.
 I choose one of those groups and use those fabrics for ALL of the background blocks in a quilt.
 That makes the finished top look very cohesive.

 This sample of the Chirp quilt uses batiks for all the backgrounds.
 The quilting will tend to disappear in the dapply batik texture, so choose this if you’re not very confident in your quilting skills, or don’t want to put a ton of effort into the quilting.

-The Noisy Farm quilt uses tone on tone prints for all the backgrounds.
+This sample of the Woodland Critters quilt pattern uses tone on tone prints for all the backgrounds.